 Below, I’ll detail the pros and cons of each.

-1. Filtering after/at the tap.
 Brita is probably the best-known maker of these systems, with Pur a close second.
-They fall into three general types:pitchers, where the water is filtered going into the pitcher; bottles, where the water is filtered as you drink from the bottle; and tap filters that screw onto an existing faucet.
+They fall into three general types: pitchers, where the water is filtered going into the pitcher; bottles, where the water is filtered as you drink from the bottle; and tap filters that screw onto an existing faucet.
 We used a PUR water filter/dispenser on our boat for several years and thought it was much better than Brita for removing bad taste.

 These systems are best for: